Higashiyamato, Tokyo: Climate

-Higashiyamato has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Higashiyamato has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Higashiyamato is 13.9 °C. The average annual rainfall is 1647 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.4 °C, and lowest in January, at around 2.5 °C.

 Demographics

-Per Japanese census data, the population of Higashiyamato increased rapidly in the 1970s.
+Per Japanese census data, the population of Higashiyamato has grown steadily over the past century.

 History

 The area of present-day Higashiyamato was part of ancient Musashi Province.
 In the post-Meiji Restoration cadastral reform of April 1, 1889, Takagi Village was established within Kitatama District of Kanagawa Prefecture.
 The entire district was transferred to the control of Tokyo Prefecture on April 1, 1893.
 Takagi Village merged with five neighboring villages to form Yamato Village on November 1, 1919.
 It was elevated to town status on May 3, 1954 and renamed as Higashiyamato on its promotion to a city, on October 1, 1970.

 There was a Hitachi Aircraft Company factory located in Higashiyamato during World War II.
 It was destroyed by US bombing raids.
 The Former Hitachi Aircraft Tachikawa Factory Transformer Substation was damaged during air attacks but remains as a war memorial.